Inverness’ investment philosophy is grounded in the following

 Platform Investment Strategy

-teams and helps them prudently deploy capital in organic growth
+management teams and helps them prudently deploy capital

-the business to generate financial and operational efficiencies.
+organic growth, enable the business to generate operational

 Partnership with Management

-working relationship with the management team of a prospective
+close working relationship with the management team of

-acquisition target long before an investment is completed.
-It
+a prospective acquisition target long before an investment

-management aligns the interests of Inverness and management
+ownership by management aligns the interests of Inverness

 Conservative Capital Structures